promet/date/README.txt

 of an ISO date with or without separators, using either 'T' or a space to separate date and time, and with or without time.

-date_format_date() is similar to format_date(), except it takes a date object instead of a timestamp as the first parameter.

 DATE_FORMAT_ISO
 DATE_FORMAT_DATETIME
 DATE_FORMAT_UNIX